Compile instructions (Windows - Visual Studio)

 - Once Visual Studio has been installed, start it and link it with your Microsoft account.
 (If you don't have one, create one).

-- Go to Tools > Extensions > Manage Extensions.
+- Go to Extensions > Manage Extensions (Tools > Extensions > Manage Extensions in older VS versions).
 On the left side of the dialog, select Online, then enter “qt” in the search box at the top right, and select and install Qt Visual Studio Tools.
 Although this is not strictly needed, it can be handy later.

 - While you are here, you can go to Tools > Options… and review and edit the editor options to your liking.
 (This can be done per-language, and there are tons of settings!)